Announcing My New Book: Cultural Analytics in R - A Tidy Approach

 Utilizing Time Series Analysis using Facebook's Prophet to Analyze Firearm Permits

-In this blog post, we’ll be diving into the FBI’s National Instant Criminal Background Check System (NICS) data, as compiled by the Data Liberation Project.
+The debate over gun ownership and regulation in the United States remains contentious.
+Arguments often center around interpretations of the Second Amendment, public safety concerns, and the effectiveness of existing policies.
+To inform these discussions, I thought it would be interesting to dive into the FBI’s National Instant Criminal Background Check System (NICS) data, as compiled by the Data Liberation Project.
 NICS was mandated by the Brady Handgun Violence Prevention Act of 1993 and launched by the FBI in 1998.
-It’s used by Federal...
+It’s used by Federal Firearms Licensees (FFLs) to determine whether a prospective buyer is eligible to purchase firearms or explosives.

 A Geospatial Analysis of Unaccompanied Migrant Children using Anselin Local Moran's I